thatsehannah/Docker-Kubernetes-The-Practical-Guide/notes/section-2.md

   - Useful for adding soemthing to the container without restarting the container and rebuilding the image, such as configuration files for a web server
   - Useful for, if your container generates log files, copying these log files from the container to the local machine

-- To give your container its own name, run the docker run command with the `"--name"` option followed by the name of your choice.
+- To give your container its own name, run the docker run command with the `--name` option followed by the name of your choice.
   - Example
     - `docker run --name goalsapp [image]`
   - Makes it easier to stop the container without having to run docker ps to find the CONTAINER ID or NAMES